This is upcoming and shocking news for the UNIX-world, DB-World, Virtualization-World, Enterprise-software-world, developers-world ...

 Another interesting and debatable argument is licenses: it seems now a matter of GPL vs CDDL, and probably ORACLE will have to make some important choices even on this field.

-Other than that, my personal concern is non-existant, since I have no direct nor indirect and am in no way related to any (I'm just a GNU/Linux power user): for me they're two big companies merging, one heavily hit by the downturn and the other still sane, so, for me, this merger is probably a good thing; also, maybe the one makin'money will teach the other how to better monetize, whatever it will cost.
+Other than that, my personal concern is non-existant, since I have no direct nor indirect and am in no way related to any (I'm just a generic GNU/Linux power user): for me they're two big companies merging, one heavily hit by the downturn and the other still sane, so, for me, this merger is probably a good thing; also, maybe the one makin'money will teach the other how to better monetize, "whatever the costs".

 Posted in NEWS | Comments Off on SUN sold!